 The announcement of the Goldman Prize provides recipients with a global communications platform to amplify their stories and call attention to the most pressing environmental challenges of our time.
 The Foundation publicizes the ongoing campaigns and achievements of Prize winners through earned, paid, and social media throughout the year.
 Follow the Goldman Prize on social media, read our blog, and subscribe to our newsletter to stay up to date.

 Inspiring Young Environmentalists

 Young people are those most likely to be affected by environmental issues—and are also our best hope to address them.
-That’s why each year we bring together young, environmental leaders together with Prize winners to inspire them to make a difference in their own communities:
+Each year, the Foundation brings young environmental leaders together with Prize winners to inspire them to make a difference in their own communities.